chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ## Our Community

 Members of the Python community are **open, considerate, and respectful**.
-Behaviours that reinforce these values contribute to a positive experience, and include:
+Behaviours that reinforce these values contribute to a positive environment, and include:

  * **Being open.** Members of the community are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.
  * **Focusing on what is best for the community.** We're respectful of the processes set forth in the community, and we work within them.